The KinoVan is a mobile cinema showing films from across London, inspired by travelling cinema vans of the 1920s.

 Share your films

-You can share your own archive films or home movies with the project, and help us to build a bigger picture of London's fascinating past.
+You can donate your own archive films or home movies to the London's Screen Archives network, and help us build a bigger picture of London's fascinating past.

 “Like a Tardis on wheels, we are giving people the chance to time travel: to stand in front of the screen and see the past hundred years reel before their eyes.”